Eventyret/cleartext-api/README.md

 ## 🔌 Available Endpoints

-- `POST /summarize` — Generate a short or long summary
+- `POST /summarize` - Generate a short or long summary
-- `POST /rewrite` — Rewrite text in a simple or formal tone
+- `POST /rewrite` - Rewrite text in a simple or formal tone
-- `POST /language-detect` — (Coming soon)
+- `POST /language-detect`
+  `POST /title` - Planned: auto-generate a short, catchy title from longer text

 ```